 My Janome lever is a straight bar that just sits on top of the needle bar.
 Other brands have a claw-like end that goes around the needle bar.

-It is all about synchronization of the top and bottom feeds as they work over and under the fabric.
+It is all about the synchronization of the top and bottom feeds as they work over and under the fabric.

 The quilting bar that comes with the walking foot is an extra part of the attachment and is ideal for quilting.
 Slide it through the holes provided on the walking foot and set it at the desired width to sew evenly spaced lines along the quilt.
 The bar is not essential for other sewing projects, but very useful for keeping an equal distance of stitching for quilted projects.

 Step 3 - Sewing with the Walking Foot

 - Don't forget that this foot won't go backward, so just start near the edge and go forwards.

-To stop the ends unraveling, pull the threads to the back and knot the ends.
+To stop the ends from unraveling, pull the threads to the back and knot the ends.
 Another way to secure the ends would be to make the first inch or so really small stitches.
 Put the length down to 0.5 and then switch to your regular length.

 Further Reading - How to Stop and Start Seams

 Troubleshooting the Walking foot

 If your foot is not working smoothly here are some suggested remedies.